A1Liu/tci/README.md

 - Implicit function declarations aren't supported
 - Higher order functions and function pointers aren't supported
 - No support for multithreading
-- No support for macros must be valid statements or expressions
+- No support for macros
+- No support for multi-declarations in global context
-- No support for varargs
+- No support for user-defined varargs
 - Type declarations are not allowed inside functions
 - Type declarations are not allowed inside other type declarations
 - Struct literals and array literals are allowed inside places where expressions